MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/supported-languages.md

 ## Language support for case grouping as topics

 Customer Service Insights uses natural language understanding and other artificial intelligence technology to discover actionable insights by automatically grouping similar support cases into topics.
-It comes with natral language understanding models that can understand the text sementics and intents in the following languages:
+It comes with natral language understanding models that can understand the text sementics and intent in the following languages:

 * English
 * French